-The Council is considering an IFQ program.
+An IFQ was under consideration for the snapper grouper fishery and could be considered again in the future.
 An IFQ program may provide greater efficiency in fishing, processing, and disposal.
 IFQ programs may be an effective method for controlling fishing effort, removing excess capital, generating profits, reducing the incentive to fish during unsafe conditions, and extending the availability of fresh fish products.
 Additionally, factors such as waterfront property values, availability of less expensive imports, etc. may affect economic decisions made by recreational and commercial fishermen.

-4.5.1.10 Changes in Fishing Practices and Behavior of Fishermen
+4.7.1.10 Changes in Fishing Practices and Behavior of Fishermen